tari/llvm-sys.rs/README.md

 ## LLVM compatibility

-Because the LLVM C [API stability guarantees][c-api-stability] are so weak, this crate enforces that the LLVM release in use exactly match the one it was made for.
+Because the LLVM C [API stability guarantees][c-api-stability] are relatively weak, this crate enforces that the LLVM release in use match the one it was made for.
 The crate version is constructed by treating the LLVM version as a real number and multiplying by 10, ignoring any fractional part.
 Thus `llvm-sys` version 37 is compatible with LLVM 3.7.x, and `llvm-sys` 41 would be compatible